helm/charts/stable/openvpn/README.md

 ###Certificates

 New certificates are generated with each deployment.
-This chart was developed as a way to quickly set up a personal vpn.
-Supporting multiple users would require persistent storage of certificates to avoid unncessary regeneration.
-This will be added later if there is interest in multi-user support.
+If persistence is enabled certificate data will be persisted across pod restarts.
+Otherwise new client certs will be needed after each deployment or pod restart.

 ###Important values
 * service.externalPort: 443 - external LoadBalancer port